Skip to main content

 It is important to be clear in your application about the nature of the position.

-There is a projected regional allocation of jobs for the first two RJED grant rounds of 630 jobs to ensure all RES regions have the opportunity to benefit from funding and the creation of new jobs.
-This takes into account the size of the CDP caseload in each NIAA region (based on April 2024 data).
-The allocation is an estimate only and is subject to change based on application uptake and the outcome of the grant selection process.
+There is a projected regional allocation of jobs for round 3 of the RJED grant round of 1,300.
+This is to ensure all RAES regions can benefit from funding and the creation of new jobs.
+The allocation considers the size of the September 2025 CDP caseload in each NIAA region and any under and oversubscription by region in RJED Round 1 and 2.

 Further details are in the Grant Opportunity Guidelines available on GrantConnect.